cisinthiseconomy/cisinthiseconomy.com/SomnioPreview.md

 **Mezzy – Noord-Brabant – Marth**

-Mezzy has attended even less, he also peaked on the top 50 in EU Ranked but besides that he attended a local where he beat Noxxa and got double eliminated by NVZ in January, he hasn’t gone to anything since.
+Mezzy has attended even less, he also peaked on the top 50 in EU ranked but besides that he attended a local where he beat Noxxa and got double eliminated by NVZ in January, he hasn’t gone to anything since.

 **Risc – Noord-Holland – DK**